adamdehaven/dotfiles/.github/README.md

     echo "dotfiles/" >> $HOME/dotfiles/.gitignore
     ```

-5. Create an alias for running git commands in the `dotfiles` repository we just created:
+5. Create an alias for running git commands in the `dotfiles` repository we just created (you only need to use one of the methods shown here):

     ```sh
     # Windows